alishdipani/Old_Website/_posts/2019-06-28-Simple-Plots-in-Rubyplot.md

 ```
 ![bar plot](https://raw.githubusercontent.com/alishdipani/alishdipani.github.io/master/_posts/Resources/Simple_Plots_in_Rubyplot/barplot.png)

 The bar plot draws bars which are rectangles with heights as the data given as the input.
+Th inputs taken

 # Bubble plot
 An example of scatter plot with code is: